yazz/VisualJS/README.md

 Yes, Visual Javascript is production ready and has been used in many enterprise environments

 ### Is there commercial support for Visual Javascript?
-If you require commercial support then please go to https://yazz.com
+If you require commercial support then please go to https://yazz.com.
+If you want a consulting assignment with Visual Javascript our email is contact@yazz.com

 ### I'm worried about vendor lock-in - what happens if Visual Javascript goes out of business?
 Visual Javascript is Open Source so you can download the opensource repo or fork the Github repo.
 Visual Javascript is also based on VueJS, HTML, and Javascript so you can slowly migrate to similar technologies in the ecosystem